Breathing Life into Corporate Corridors

 "The reason a venture fails usually has nothing to do with the technology, but has more to do with the success of business management in carrying out the business plan," Peterson said.
 For new businesses developed within the corporation--and also for investments in external ventures--he encouraged managers to set milestone deadlines, to take risks appropriate to the profit expected, and to work according to a plan for success.

-When DuPont invests in a start-up firm, it looks for such things as experienced management, the value of the firm's technology to customers, and a defensible intellectual position, said Jay Rappaport, business and licensing director.
+WHEN DUPONT invests in a start-up firm, it looks for such qualities as experienced management, the value of the firm's technology to customers, and a defensible intellectual position, said Jay Rappaport, business and licensing director.
 Investments usually run between $1 million and $5 million, and DuPont will generally get some equity, board observer status, and an option on the technology for its money.

-Executives from two start-up firms each gave a 20-minute presentation at the last of the CDMA sessions.
-Attendees representing mock companies interested in putting money in start-up firms queried the actual executives about patent positions, limitations of the technologies, business goals, and the availability of exclusive licenses.
+Executives from two start-up firms each gave a short presentation at the last of the CDMA sessions.
+Panelists representing mock companies interested in putting money in start-up firms queried the actual executives about patent positions, limitations of the technologies, business goals, and the availability of exclusive licenses.

 Andrew W. Hannah, CEO of Pittsburgh-based Plextronics, discussed the benefits of the inherently conductive polymers his firm is commercializing before the investment board of a putative coatings company.
 The Carnegie Mellon University spin-off developed technology for the production of regioregular polythiophenes that can be mixed into polymers to make static dissipative flooring, anticorrosive coatings, or electronic shielding.